tinygo-org/tinygo-site/content/microcontrollers/pyportal.md

 ### CLI Flashing on Windows

 - Plug your PyPortal into your computer's USB port.
-- Double tap the "RESET" button on the board.
-- Wait until the PyPortal board appears as a flash drive.
 - Flash your TinyGo program to the board using this command:

     ```shell